heartstchr/heartstchr.github.io/docs/services/index.md

     {
         name: "CICD",
         img: "/img/service/cicd.jpg",
         description: "I specialize in designing and optimizing CI/CD pipelines to streamline your software delivery process.
-Utilizing tools like Jenkins, GitLab CI, and Terraform, I automate builds, tests, and deployments for faster, more reliable releases.
+Utilizing tools like Jenkins, GitLab CI, I automate builds, tests, and deployments for faster, more reliable releases.
 My expertise in scripting and Infrastructure as Code (IaC) enhances efficiency and scalability, allowing your development team to focus on innovation.
 Whether you're starting from scratch or refining existing workflows, I deliver tailored solutions that boost productivity and quality in your software projects."
     },
     {
         name: "Hosting",